 laser weapons have always been around for defense against projectiles.
 The normal mono-axled laser turrets where often insufficient for space combat

 The Dynamic multi-axled laser turret or D-MAL turret is a very complex and powerful weapon system.
-The D-MAL is categorized as laser weapon but it is actually a beam type weapon, The D-MAL fires a Inertial fusion beam. the beam is made using Inertial fusion reactors.
-In the fusion reactor a fusion releases a burst of fusion-energy in the form of high-energy neutrons (about 80 percent of the energy), X-rays, and energetic ions, this then goes through a catalyst accelerator and a wide range of focusing crystals, the beam is then send through shafts into the turret mount, an altering superbolic crystal is centered in the turrets sphere, this crystal is controlled by the targeting computer to focus the beam through the ten outputs at any given time. focusing lenses on the ten outputs focus the beam to the target.
+The D-MAL is categorized as laser weapon but it is actually a pulsar ray beamer type weapon, The D-MAL fires a Inertial fusion beam at its target, the beam is made using Inertial fusion reaction.
+In the fusion reactor core a fusion releases a burst of fusion-energy, High-energy neutrons and quasi trons are filtered out of the fusion core by means of an electromagnetic centrifuge coil field projector, (about 80 % of the energy) is filtered out and used effectively as beam.
+The beam is directed through a catalyst accelerator and a pulsar wave diode. the pulsed beam is then directed through electromagnetically stabilized tubes to the lower receiver of the laser pivot mount, the inner ball pivot receiver uses an oscillation diode crystal to direct the pulse in one of the out-put lenses,

 Effectiveness and Use